 SAP Data Hub is a data sharing, pipelining, and orchestration solution that helps companies accelerate and expand the flow of data across their modern, diverse data landscapes (for more details take a look at Marc’s excellent FAQ blog post).
-Simply spoken, it includes features for:

 The main (technical) components of SAP Data Hub are: